 The wedding day is by far the biggest day that a couple will ever celebrate in their entire lifetime.
 That goes without saying.
-And therefore to make sure that everything goes on as well as it should be you need to have plans, solid, well-thought plans calculated at least one year to the tentative wedding day.
-This means that you need to understand all the mechanics (details) and have them figured out at the very least 365 days to the day.
+And therefore to make sure that everything goes well.
+You need to have plans, solid, well-thought plans calculated at least one year to the tentative wedding day.
+This means that you need to understand all the mechanics.
+Details should have figured out at the very least 365 days to the day.

 SMART is made up of the following words; Specific, Measurable, Assignable, Realistic and Time-Related.
 We will use this system for your wedding planning in order to break down the things that need to be accomplished before the wedding day(Of course this is after you have worked out your budget);

 12 Months Prior To The Big Day – Dates

 - Select the tentative dates for the wedding.

 - If you choose to, this is the best time to have an engagement party.

 10 Months Prior To The Big Day–Venues & Services